Symetra Life Insurance Company Review

 Partial withdrawals and loans are allowed only from the second year of the policy.
 They are not taxable, as long as the amount is not greater than the total amount of premiums you have paid into the policy.

 You can also use the accumulated cash value to pay your premiums.
-It could, however, reduce your death benefit by a certain extent.
+It could, however, reduce your death benefit to a certain extent.

-It is a no-lapse universal life policy which is designed for the purpose of wealth transfer.
+It is a no-lapse universal life policy that is designed for the purpose of wealth transfer.

 The key features include:No Lapse Guarantee

 As long as you maintain the guidelines given in the illustration – especially with respect to the amount of premium you have to pay and the scheduled withdrawals and loans you are allowed to take – your policy will not lapse.

 This is irrespective of the changes in interest rates, market conditions, the performance of the company, and other factors.Cash Value

-The policy accumulates cash value at a fixed rate (which is determined by the company) throughout the coverage period.
+The cash value grows at a fixed-rate (which is determined by the company) throughout the life of the policy.
 It is, however, not wise to make withdrawals or take out loans in an indiscriminate manner, since it could reduce your death benefit or eliminate the no-lapse guarantee altogether.

 The policy, as mentioned above, is meant for the purpose of wealth transfer.
 So, ideally, you should let the cash value accumulate so that your beneficiaries can receive a large sum of money.Accelerated Death Benefit